filakhtov/gentoo-use-docs/media-libs/taglib.md

 It is safe to disable the flag, however is recommended if there are no any alternative mechanisms, such as OS specific.

-### debug
-Build library with assertions enabled.
-When disabled, append the `-DNDEBUG` option to the `CPPFLAGS` for a duration of the build to disable them.

-This flag should normally be disabled, unless there is a need to debug the library or develop against it.

 ### doc
 Run the `cmake docs` command to build the documentation in HTML format from source code annotations using the Doxygen tool.